(Gabriele’s journal – June 10, 1992)

 “No, not blood.
 I think it’s fake blood, stage blood.
 What they use in movies.
 And on Halloween.
 They sell it at costume shops.
 They even got little gel pellets you bite down on.”

 Kelly grimaced and shook his head.
 “Tell you what, if I get my choice, this is the last time I look at any of this.
 It’s a clown show alright.”
 With that Kelly turned his back and walked down Canal Street toward the station.
 I could have told him that Frick and Frack knew this enactment was more than a clown show, but I couldn’t tell anyone that.
 Not yet.

 I motioned to Blue to walk away from Charlie and Traffic Man, the other two onlookers at the fire barrel.
-When we were standing alone, I pulled my buck knife out of my front pocket and offered it to him.
+When we were standing alone, I pulled the Tito knife out of my front pocket and offered it to him.
 “Thanks for throwing me your knife.
 You can have mine.”

 “You had your own knife this whole time?
 What the fuck, Chief?”